preiter93/wireman/wireman/README.md

     Replace with the appropriate values for your project.

-4. Optionally, you can now verify the setup configuration
+4. At last, you can now verify the setup configuration
     ```bash
     wireman check
     ```